-What can we take away from the European Annual Report 2017
+What can we take away from the away from the European Annual Report 2017

 European patent applications and UK industry